-We caution you that the separate tables below include financial information based on IFRS and Canadian GAAP, and that the information based on IFRS is not comparable to information prepared in accordance with Canadian GAAP.
+We caution you that the separate tables below include financial information based on IFRS, Canadian GAAP and U.S. GAAP, respectively.
+The information based on IFRS is not comparable to information prepared in accordance with Canadian GAAP or the information prepared in accordance with U.S. GAAP.